lionheart/LHSKeyboardAdjusting/README.md

        [super viewWillDisappear:animated];
        [self lhs_deactivateKeyboardAdjustment];
    }

+   @end
    ```

 3. And you're done!
-Whenever a keyboard appears, your views will be automatically resized.
+Whenever a keyboard appears, this view will be automatically resized when a keyboard appears.
+If you need more pointers, clone this repo and check out the example project (LHSKeyboardAdjustingExample).

-### Contributing

-The only big feature I see missing is iOS 5 support, but otherwise I don't think much else is needed for this project.
-If you see a bug, please file an issue and I'll look into it right away.

 ### License